bocoup/learn-ansible/exercises/permission-elevation/overview.md

 on giving your account full administrative rights.
 For a deep dive into what is possible, check out [the sudo manual](http://www.sudo.ws/sudo/man/1.8.2/sudoers.man.html).

+### ON PASSWORDLESS SUDO

+In the [learn-ssh](https://github.com/bocoup/learn-ssh) workshop we talked about the importance of protecting your SSH private key with a password to prevent it from being used even if the file was stolen.
+This, along with only allowing users to authenticate using SSH to non-root accounts should mean that we can feel pretty secure that only known users can access our server.

+By default `sudo` will prompt a user for their password before executing a command with elevated permissions.
+This is not meant to prevent bad actors from accessing the system.
+Instead, the password prompt for permission elevation is meant to guard against the scenario of an unattended workstation with an active session.
+It also provides time for fast fingered users to reflect on the command they are about to run.

+While using passwordless sudo in a local developement environment is risk free, there is a choice to be made for remote environments.
+Our recommendation is that remote servers require a password in order to elevate permission.
+Ansible and other tools have ways of securely loading credentials like your password meaning you don't have to choose between automation and security.

+We'll cover how to securely set a user's password in the user-management section.

 ## EXERCISE

 Log in to VM you created in the last exercise (as the user `vagrant`).
 Next,